 The young and able crowd arose and placed their hands on their hearts as they recited the Pledge of Allegiance.
 They listened as a graceful singing of the National Anthem followed.

 UI president Sally Mason spoke before the President took the stage.
 Maintaining and securing an affordable means of a college education for all Americans, she said, “goes to our very character as a culture and as a people.”

-“Because I had access to an affordable college education, I’ve been able to pursue my interests, achieve professional success and contribute to society way beyond what I ever anticipated as an 18-year-old, first-year student,” Mason said.
+“Because I had access to an affordable college education, I’ve been able to pursue my interests, having access to college textbook rentals saved a bundle of money to achieve professional success and contribute to society way beyond what I ever anticipated as an 18-year-old, first-year student,” Mason said.

 With just minutes to go before President Obama strutted out, patriotic chants of “USA, USA, USA,” echoed off the walls of the Field House.